petercripps/learning-python/README.md

 This is a list of resources I am using (starting November 2019, so current) to learn [Python](https://www.python.org).
 Note that I am not a complete programming rookie but am somewhat rusty having not programmed professionaly for several years.

 I will be adding to this list as I learn more and putting in review comments and code samples as I go.

+I'll be using [Markdown](https://en.wikipedia.org/wiki/Markdown) to write this.
+You can find a good reference for that here: https://www.markdownguide.org.
 ## Tools
 ### Python Extension for Visual Studio Code
 A [Visual Studio Code](https://code.visualstudio.com) extension with rich support for the Python language (for all actively supported versions of the language: 2.7, >=3.5), including features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more!